 Terms and conditions: The Continued Development programme should not be seen as foundational training in a narrative approach (as relevant to coaching, therapy and other work with people).
 That being said, some modules do go over the ideas of narrative work.
 You will have to inquire.

 Yearly reoccurring modules

 The following two modules occur yearly.
 The medical and psychological discourses module however takes a different interest but still under the idea of medical and psychological discourse.

 Chosen topics for the year

 Depending on which units of the Continued Development programme you take part in, the university accreditation fee itself is an additional cost at R200 per module.
 After successful completion you will receive 4-6 University of Pretoria accredited certificates (add a seventh certificate for those who also enroll for supervision).
 Students not interested in the accreditation as such need not complete the formal reflective assignment of each theme below and the accreditation fee does not apply.
 Note however that the assignments merely ask for reflection based on the module and will award you more points with several professional associations.

 Dates, venue and structure

-- locally over four weekends throughout the year (Friday afternoon and Saturday), alternatively
+- locally over four weekends throughout the year (Friday afternoon and Saturday)

-Learning takes place at Coram Deo offices in Pretoria unless otherwise directed or at learning communities/campuses across the country.
+Learning takes place at Coram Deo offices in Pretoria, or online, unless otherwise directed or at learning communities/campuses across the country.